 Or as Aristotle said: “Where the needs of the world and your talents cross, there lies your vocation.”

 The book “Now, Discover Your Strengths” by Marcus Buckingham and Donald O Clifton presents results of a study by the Gallup Organization.
+Now Strengthsfinder 2.0 is available.
 You can identify talents within 34 themes.

 Find more tools for exploring your talents at the Daily PlanIt Sticky Wiki.